MarPastor/Shop_Mar/README.md

 ---

 ## Instructions for use
 1. Clone the repository
-2. Run the main file: `python main.ipynb`
+2. Run the main file: `shop_mar.ipynb`
-3. Sigue las instrucciones en pantalla
+3. Follow the instructions in the file

 ---

-## Autoras
+## Authors
-- Nombre 1
-- Nombre 2
+- Mar Pastor

 ---

-## Estado del proyecto
-En desarrollo / Finalizado
+## Project status
+Completed

 ---